 What is ‘personal data’?

 Under the legislation ‘personal data’ means any information about a living person who can be directly or indirectly identified through the information.

 The General Data Protection Regulation and the Data Protection Act 2018 applies to both automated personal data (for example, information on computers) and to manual filing systems where personal data are accessible according to specific criteria.

 Personal data that has been pseudonymised – e.g. student ID numbers – can fall within the scope of the ‘personal data’ depending on how difficult it is to attribute the pseudonym to a particular individual.
 Completely anonymous data does not count as personal data.

 What are ‘special categories of personal data’?

-The GDPR and the DPA 2018 refer to sensitive personal data as ‘special categories of personal data’.
+The UK GDPR and the DPA 2018 refer to sensitive personal data as ‘special categories of personal data’.
 This includes, but is not limited to, information about a person’s race, ethnic origin, religion, sexual orientation and health.